 Here are several questions to ask before refinancing.

-First, what is the VA IRRRL?
-An IRRRL, also known as a VA Streamline, is essentially a quick refinance with relatively fewer requirements than a VA Cash-Out refinance.
+An IRRRL, also known as a VA Streamline, is a quick refinance with fewer requirements than a VA Cash-Out refinance.
 It can allow veterans and military families to refinance existing VA loans to a lower rate or convert from adjustable to fixed-rate financing without a lot of paperwork or hassles.
-Unlike most loan products, there is no appraisal requirement, the usual documentation is unnecessary and a new Certificate of Eligibility (COE) is not required.
-Guidelines and requirements can vary by lender.

 Importantly, the funding fee, when there is one, may be paid from the proceeds of the new loan.
 Estimate your VA IRRRL funding fee with our free VA funding fee calculator

-Fourth, what are your other closing costs?
 Costs and fees can vary by lender.
 The good news is VA Streamline borrowers can finance their closing costs.
-Ask your lender for details or talk with a Veterans United loan specialist at 855-524-7279
+Ask your lender for details or talk with a Veterans United loan specialist at 855-870-8845.

 The VA says the "occupancy requirement for an IRRRL is different from other VA loans.
 For an IRRRL you need only certify that you previously occupied the home."
 In other words you may be qualified for an IRRRL even though you do not currently occupy the property.
 Conceivably, a home bought as a primary residence and later converted for use as a rental could qualify for an IRRRL.
 Again, ask your lender for details.